Itsyimi2002/uni/README.md

-# Uni — Coding Samples by Yimi Shao
+# Coding Samples by Yimi Shao

 This repository contains a collection of coding samples developed as part of my undergraduate and graduate coursework at the **University of Nottingham** and the **University of Pennsylvania**.
 It shows projects that integrate environmental analysis, spatial modeling, and statistical forecasting using both **Python** and **R**.